connected-mdeluco/sql_microlearn/README.md

 See [examples](#examples) below for a few queries that demonstrate the JSON functions and operators used most in this project.

+### Database Model Notes
+Notice that any functions involving cryptography are necessarily slow - bcrypt with 12 iterations is a time consuming process by design.
+Read more [about bcrypt](https://en.wikipedia.org/wiki/Bcrypt) (Wikipedia).

 ## pgTAP
 [pgTAP.org](https://pgtap.org)